supersakana/mastermind/README.md

 - Make it so answer is hidden @breaker.rb

 - DRY up sample methods in maker.rb (create it as it's own method)

+- Focus more on OOP concepts

+- Create a replay class or method